altsan/os2-wnnim/README.md

 Specifically, WnnIM itself is the front-end processor component, and is designed to work in conjunction with the open source FreeWnn IME engine on the back-end.
-As such, it will (when finished) require the FreeWnn server for the desired language to be installed and running (not necessarily on the same computer, but accessible via TCP/IP).
+As such, it requires the FreeWnn server for the desired language to be installed and running (not necessarily on the same computer, but accessible via TCP/IP).

 Only Presentation Manager (OS/2 graphical) sessions are supported; DOS and Win-OS/2 sessions are not.
 OS/2 command lines are not supported either,